impredicative/podgenai/README.md

 # podgenai
 Generate approximately an hour-long audio podcast mp3 on a given topic using GPT4 AI.
+An [OpenAI API key](https://platform.openai.com/api-keys) is required.

 This very much is hurriedly-written alpha software, with a lot of work left to be done, but it is tested to work.